• Home

 Power Outages

-Power outages are a way of life in the islands.
+Power outages are a way of life in the Caribbean.
 While it's highly unusual to be without power all day or night, expect the occasional hour-long disruption during your visit.
-(We immediately adjourn to the pool or beach!)
+(We usually head to the beach or pool)

 No, err, Yes Reservations

-Restaurants close early and have unpredictable schedules.
-It’s always best to call ahead.
-Especially on Sundays and Mondays.
+Restaurants often close early and have unpredictable schedules.
+It’s always best to call ahead, especially on Sundays and Mondays.

 Road Names

-We have no idea what the numerical names of roads are here.
+We have no idea what the numerical names of roads are here in St. Croix.
 None.
-We see signs for “67” and “70” but we have not a clue what they mean.
-We use names like, Northside Road, Northshore Road, Southshore Road, Salt River Road, Centerline, and the Highway.
+We see signs for '67' and '70' but we have no idea what they mean.
+Instead, we use names like Northside Road, Northshore Road, Southshore Road, Salt River Road, Centerline, and the Highway.

 Mongoose Dem

-The furry, squirrel-like creatures you see running everywhere are called mongoose, the colloquial plural of which is mongoose dem.
-They are harmless and (we think) cute.
-They won't bother you.
+The furry, squirrel-like creatures you see running everywhere are called mongooses, the colloquial plural of which is mongoose dem.
+They are harmless and we think rather cute.

 Chickens